About the Scheme

 The arrangements were designed to promote financial system stability in Australia, by supporting confidence and assisting eligible authorised deposit-taking institutions (ADIs) to continue to access funding at a time of considerable turbulence.
 They were also designed to ensure that Australian institutions were not placed at a disadvantage compared to their international competitors that could access similar government guarantees on bank debt.

-Given the improvement in funding conditions, and the recent or imminent closure of guarantee schemes in a number of countries, the Government has announced that the Guarantee Scheme will close to new liabilities from 31 March 2010.
+Given the improvement in funding conditions, and the recent or imminent closure of guarantee schemes in a number of countries, the Government announced that the Guarantee Scheme would close to new liabilities from 31 March 2010.
+The formal notice of the closure of the Guarantee Scheme was provided in the Notice of Final Application Date and Final Issuance Date document.